Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Scope

 The scope is to define the content and nature &mu;seismic information provided to third parties.
+This document is concerned with the building blocks and information used
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE3NjY2NjE0XX0=
+eyJoaXN0b3J5IjpbMTYyMzEyNTU5NV19
 -->